Prix Ars Electronica

-The Golden Nica is replica of the Greek Nike of Samothrace.
-It is a handmade wooden statuette, plated with gold, so each trophy is unique: approximately 35 cm high, with a wingspan of about 20 cm, all on a pedestal.
+The Golden Nica trophy is a replica of the Greek Nike of Samothrace.
+It is a handmade gold-plated wooden statuette that is approximately 35 cm high with a wingspan of about 20 cm.

 "Prix Ars Electronica" is a phrase composed of French, Latin and Spanish words, loosely translated as "Electronic Arts Prize."

 Golden Nica winners

 Computer animation / film / vfx

 The "Computer Graphics" category (1987–1994) was open to different kinds of computer images.
 The "Computer Animation" (1987–1997) was replaced by the current "Computer Animation/Visual Effects" category in 1998.